ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs.md

 ## Configuration

-You can configure the Fields that should be used as labels for breadcrumb nodes.
+You can configure the Fields that will be used as labels for breadcrumb nodes.
 The first match wins.

 ``` yaml